umbobabo/ds-best-coding-practices/GIT_WORKFLOW.md

 The Forking Workflow typically follows a branching model.
 This means that complete feature branches will be purposed for merge into the original project's repository.

-For feature development work tied to specific Jira stories, it is recommended to create a branch on your Fork with the Jira ticket number in the branch.
+For feature development work tied to specific Jira stories, it is recommended to create a branch on your fork with the Jira ticket number in the branch.
 This automates integration between Jira and Github for tracking feature progress.

-When your code is ready for review, push the local branch to your Fork.
-In Github, submit a Pull Request comparing your Fork's branch to the main Repo's master branch.
+When your code is ready for review, push the local branch to your fork.
+In Github, submit a Pull Request comparing your fork's branch to the main repo's master branch.
 Once the code has gone through the full [Peer Review](CODE_REVIEW.md) process, it will be merged into the main repo's master branch.